Help build local AI with no API token caps.

 Qwen3.6-35B-A3B · vision retained

-Core / Code / Plus / Vision are Pro-gated in the current v1.8 framing.
+Quick / Core / Code / Vision / Plus 397B are all included with Pro ($20/mo or $149/yr) or lifetime Pro (Founding 200 / Founders 500).
 Code uses the same weights as Core with code-specialized configuration.
 Quick is useful for reasoning, not positioned as a coding tier.

 What ships now